bernie-simon/stsci.distutils/README.txt

 if the current directory is not an SVN working copy.
 For example, if source code extracted from a source tarball it will be preserved.

+stsci.distutils.hooks.tag_svn_revision
+''''''''''''''''''''''''''''''''''''''
+A setup_hook to add the SVN revision of the current working copy path to the package version string, but only if the version ends in .dev.

+For example, ``mypackage-1.0.dev`` becomes ``mypackage-1.0.dev1234``.
+This is in accordance with the version string format standardized by PEP 386.

+This should be used as a replacement for the ``tag_svn_revision`` option to the egg_info command.
+This hook is more compatible with packaging/distutils2, which does not include any VCS support.
+This hook is also more flexible in that it turns the revision number on/off depending on the presence of ``.dev`` in the version string, so that it's not automatically added to the version in final releases.

+This hook does require the ``svnversion`` command to be available in order to work.
+It does not examine the working copy metadata directly.

 stsci.distutils.hooks.numpy_extension_hook
 ''''''''''''''''''''''''''''''''''''''''''
 This is a pre-command hook for the build_ext command.
 To use it, add a